 Once you have everything ready to go, here's what you need to do:

 - Boil 2 to 3 boneless, skinless chicken breasts in water until fully cooked, then remove from broth.

 - Use a rice cooker to cook 1 cup uncooked rice, or boil 1 cup uncooked rice in the chicken broth once the chicken has been fully cooked and removed.

 - Allow rice and chicken to cool before feeding to your dog.

-Now you may have noticed that you have a whole pot of broth leftover.
-You can feed it to you dog with the chicken and rice mixture, and even save some to drizzle over their food later on.
-You can also freeze it into ice cube trays for a cool and delicious treat.
+If you've got a pot of broth left over, you can feed it to your dog with the chicken and rice mixture, or even save some to drizzle over their food later on.
+You can also freeze it in ice cube trays for a cool and delicious treat.

-Your chicken and rice mixture will last in the fridge for up to four days, or in the freezer for two months, so no worries if you made a big batch!
-This yummy recipe is one that works not only on pups under the weather, but also dogs who just aren’t into their regular food.
+Your chicken and rice mixture will last in the fridge for up to 4 days, or in the freezer for 2 months, so no worries if you made a big batch!
+This yummy recipe is one that works not only on pups who are under the weather, but also dogs who just aren’t into their regular food.
 It’s a great addition to a regular, healthy diet as a woofderful treat.
-While feeding your dog chicken and rice everyday may sound good to your dog, if you decide to make it part of your dog’s regular diet, be sure to include other dog foods that give your dog all the necessary vitamins and minerals that they need to stay healthy.

 If your dog has a sensitive stomach or food allergies, or they're at risk of developing chronic digestive problems, check out our pet insurance comparison tool.
 Brought to you by Pet Insurer, Wag!
 Wellness lets pet parents compare insurance plans from leading companies like FIGO and Nationwide.